Johnny Ritchey: Professional career

+Post-playing career

 After retiring from baseball, Ritchie returned to San Diego, where he and his wife Martina raised their three children.
 He got a job delivering milk for the Continental Baking Company, the maker of the Twinkie and Wonder Bread.

 Ritchey later moved to Chula Vista, California where he died in 2003, nine days after his 80th birthday.
+He was remembered by the Los Angeles Times as "a standout catcher who broke the color barrier in the Pacific Coast League when he was signed by the minor league San Diego Padres in 1948."

 Throughout his playing days, Ritchey also remained a dedicated family man.
 When a reporter asked him whether he took his wife and infant daughter to Venezuela with him in the winter of 1948, he replied, "I take them everywhere I go."

 According to preeminent baseball historian William Swank, "He just wanted to play baseball and be judged on his ability and not the color of his skin".
 Speaking at Ritchey's funeral, Swank relayed to mourners a conversation the two of them had not long before Ritchey's death.
 "I told Johnny," Swank recalled, "'I know you never made it to the Major Leagues, but you're going into the Major Leagues now.
 One way or another, your bust is going into that new ballpark they're building in downtown San Diego."

 In 2005, the San Diego Padres unveiled the bust in the PCL Bar & Grill at Petco Park along the first base line.
 Other recognition came in 2017, when Ritchey gained induction into the Breitbard Hall of Fame.